ChrisInBed/ADMET_RNN/README.md

 all models are inherited from nn.Module
 - FeatureRNN: feature learning to get feature vector
 - SolNet: NN to predict solubility
-- PlusSolNet: 196 features get by FeatureRNN are concat with global features calculated by rdkit
+- PlusSolNet: 196 global features calculated by rdkit are concat with the recursive features acquired by FeatureRNN
 - HIVNet: NN to predict anti-hiv activity
-- PlusHIVNet: 196 features get by FeatureRNN are concat with global features calculated by rdkit
+- PlusHIVNet: 196 global features calculated by rdkit are concat with the recursive features acquired by FeatureRNN
 ### load_data.py
 present iterable data loader with defined batch_size, to feed a model.
 A data loader for each explicit Model in model.py